 - Nervine – eases anxiety, relax and restore the nervous system

-When we understand the reactions natural remedies can create, we can use them to support the body’s physical needs and start the process of healing.
+When we understand the reactions natural remedies create, we can use them to support the body’s physical needs.

 One of the overlooked gifts that plant medicine offers human beings is something that pharmaceutical medication is not capable of.
-And, that is to connect people back to the planet they are living on.
+And, that is to connect people back to the planet.

-If people become more aware that the plants growing on this planet can support their health and bring them relief from suffering, they’ll be more conscious about what happens to the earth, and the forests, and the various ecosystems where a large majority of these plant medicines are growing.
+If people become aware that the plants growing on this planet can support their health and bring relief from suffering, they’ll be more conscious about what happens to the earth, the forests, and the various ecosystems where a large majority of these plant medicines are growing.

 As an herbalist, I understand that bridging the connection between humans, plants and the planet, is not only good for our health, it is essential for our existence as a species.

-It’s time to get back to using natural remedies to support your own health, and the health of the entire planet.
+Start using natural remedies to support your own health, and the health of the planet.

 You can start by using a wide variety of culinary herbs in your meals.
 Use the recipes on my website to create delicious nourishing meals for yourself and your family.
 Or simply enjoy a healing cup of herbal tea.

-If you want to understand how to use herbs as medicine, download my FREE Using Food and Herbs as Medicine Guide for a delicious dose of natural healing.
+If you want to use food and herbs as medicine, download my FREE Using Food and Herbs as Medicine Guide for a delicious dose of natural healing.